sivhollup/get-em-young/PITCHME.md

 ## @color[#394A53](Get'em while they're young)

 Note:
+- we learn about programming too late
+- many of the thought processes we use are universal
+- problem solving is useful in other arenas as well
+- basic programming concepts are alreadyy all around us
 - who is siv: developer at kantega and associate professor at uib.
 Made a game for preschoolers last year and feels strongly that we should start teaching concepts necessary for learning how computing works as early as possible.
 - who is kjersti: pre school teacher
-- A little background:
-- we learn about programming too late
-- many of the thought processes we use are universal
-- problem solving in a computational way is useful in other arenas as well
-- basic programming concepts are alreadyy all around us

 ---?image=https://images.pexels.com/photos/214573/pexels-photo-214573.jpeg